frankliu197/Git-tutorial/GIT.md

 ```
 You can use the git init command on any project that has not yet been initialized with git.
 You can tell if a project has been initialized if it contains the *.git* folder.
 A project that uses git will be called a *git repository* from now on.

-So for the calculator program as shown above, the developer would have to execute the following commands:
+So for the calculator program as shown above, the you would have to execute the following commands:
 ```
 $ mkdir Calculator && cd Calculator
 $ git init